The Action of GT-Shadows on Child's Drawings

 \begin{remark} We should remark that the notation $\GTh$ is a bit misleading: the hat over ``$\GT$'' does not mean that $\GTh$ is a profinite completion of some ``well known group $\GT$''.
 However, please see \cite[Theorem 3.8]{GTshadows}. \end{remark}

 ~\\ {\bf Acknowledgement.} V.A.D. is thankful to John Voight for many illuminating discussions and for his patience with his (possibly naive) questions.
 V.A.D. is thankful to Leila Schneps for her unbounded enthusiasm about $\GT$-shadows and everything related to $\GT$-shadows.
 V.A.D. is thankful to Benjamin Enriquez for his suggestion to use the transformation groupoid corresponding to the action of $\GTh$ on $\NFI_{\PB_4}(\B_4)$.
-V.A.D. benefitted from discussions with David Harbater, Julia Hartmann and Florian Pop.
-V.A.D. is thankful to Khanh Le, Aidan Lorenz, Chelsea Zackey for discussion and their contributions to the software package $\GT$.
+V.A.D. benefitted from discussions with David Harbater, Julia Hartmann, Sean O'Donnell and Florian Pop.
+V.A.D. is thankful to Khanh Le, Aidan Lorenz, Chelsea Zackey for discussions and their contributions to the software package $\GT$.
 V.A.D. is thankful to Pavol Severa for showing him the works of Pierre Guillot.
+This paper benefitted from many useful remarks and suggestions of the anonymous referee and V.A.D. would like to acknowledge the referee for her/his diligence.
 V.A.D. acknowledges Temple University for 2021 Summer Research Award.

 ~\\ {\bf Memorial note.} Andrey Loginov (1977-2016) was an experimental physicist, and his work helped to push frontiers of knowledge related to the fundamental questions about elementary particles.
 There were several moments in my life when he played for me a role of an older brother.
 Life connected us in bizarre ways by cities scattered around the globe: Berdychiv, Chicago, Dolgoprudny, Moscow and Tomsk.
 It is very sad that I did not have a chance to say a proper goodbye to him...